-The Mock Audits is a system of reviewing a company's affirmative action program (AAP) and its
+The Mock Audits is a system of reviewing a company's affirmative action plan (AAP) and its

 impact on company policies and procedures to determine if they comply with the various EEO laws and

 regulations governing employment actions.
-The system audits all three affirmative action programs;
+The system audits all three affirmative action plans;

 ex Order 11246, and the Veterans & Disabled AAPS.